openstack-archive/tripleo-specs/specs/pike/tripleo-ceph-ansible-integration.rst

    with Heat accordingly.
 #.
 A point in the deployment is reached where the Overcloud nodes are
    imaged, booted, and networked.
-At that point the undercloud has access to the the provisioning or management IPs of the Overcloud nodes.
+At that point the undercloud has access to the provisioning or management IPs of the Overcloud nodes.
 #.
 A new Heat Resource is created which starts a Mistral workflow to
    Deploy Ceph on the systems with the any of the five Ceph server